-The fecal fat test measures the amount of fat in the stool, which helps estimate the percentage of dietary fat that the body does not absorb.
+The fecal fat test measures the amount of fat in the stool.
+This can help gauge the percentage of dietary fat that the body does not absorb.

-Collect all stool that is released over a 24-hour period (or sometimes 3 days) in special containers.
-Label the containers with name, time, and date, and send them to the laboratory.
+Collect all stool that is released over a 24-hour period (or sometimes 3 days) in the containers provided.
+Label the containers with name, time, and date, and send them to the lab.

 The test involves only normal bowel movements.
 There is no discomfort.

 This test evaluates fat absorption to tell how well the liver, gallbladder, pancreas, and intestines are working.

 Fat malabsorption can cause a change in your stools called steatorrhea.
 To absorb fat normally, the body needs bile from the gallbladder (or liver if the gallbladder has been removed), enzymes from the pancreas, and normal intestines.

 Less than 7 grams of fat per 24 hours.

 There are no risks.